frizb/CTF-Walkthroughs/Vulnhub.com - Pinky-s Palace- v2/Pinkys Palace v2 Hard.md

 ?>
 ```

 This could allow a pivot to www-data user.
+The www-data group can view the `qsub` file that is owned by pinky.

 ## stefano Privilege Escalation